tirtadji-com/rpi_debian_ha_supervised/README.md

+# WARNING THE SCRIPT is Not working at this moment.
+Please do not used it.
+I'm investigating which part broke the Docker.

 # This installation will help you install
 Home-Assistant Supervisor on Raspberry Pi 4 running Debian 11 complies with ADR-0014.
 Additional uncomplies are NGINX, Certbot, Glance, Portainer and other docker container should you install it.
 I just dont like to run my docker under supervisor account.